millerthegorilla/artisan_scripts/README.md

 ### license
 As poor as these scripts are, and keeping in mind I accept no responsibility for any errors or headaches they may create, they are released, like Django Artisan, under an MIT license.

+### containers
+Currently the script installs into a standard user account, containers:
+* a customised python container, with a venv and packages from dockerfiles/pip_requirements_dev/_prod.
+The runserver command runs inside here and the django_artisan codebase is mounted into the container.
+* a customised mariasql container.
+The database is stored in a volume mount that is mounted each time the container is recreated, ie the container can be recreated from scratch and is each time the machine restarts, for example, but the database persists.
+* a clamd container.
+This is used to scan images when they are uploaded.
+* a duckdns container.
+This is used to update the dns record at duckdns.org for the site.
+* an elasticsearch container.
+This is used to provide elasticsearch capabilities to django_artisan.
+* a redis container.
+This is used for caching for the site, for the thumbnail images and for djangoq, an asynchronous task scheduler.
+* swag.
+This is the linuxserver.io container, which provides an nginx reverse proxy, and https via letsencrypt.

+The containers are recreated from scratch each time the machine restarts or if they have shutdown and are restarted with systemd commands.
+The database, and codebase persists, as do static files, which in the case of a production install, are served by the nginx reverse proxy via a volume mount.

 ### requirements...

 You will need the following created and ready...